quicwg/multipath/draft-ietf-quic-multipath.md

 In {{QUIC-TRANSPORT}}, a lost packet can either be abandoned or retransmitted over the same path.
 However, when multiple paths are available QUIC implementation can use different retransmission strategies to cope with losses.

-A simple strategy is to retransmit a lost frame over the same path.
-Another strategy would be to use the best path, e.g. in terms of latency, or use a dedicated path to send retransmissions.
-Depending on the application needs another strategy could also be to simultaneously retransmit a lost frame over its original path and another one, however, this is not recommended for general purpose use due to the overhead but could be particularly beneficial for certain kind of data or frames.
-This document does not preclude a specific strategy, however, more detailed specification of any such strategy is out of scope.
+Possible strategies include: a) retransmitting lost frames over the same path, b) retransmitting lost frames on a different or dedicated path, and c) duplicate lost frames on several paths (not recommended for general purpose use due to the network overhead).
+While this document does not preclude a specific strategy, more detailed specification is out of scope.

 # Packet Number Space and Use of Connection ID